AlwaysJolly/JollysTextures/README.md

 -- There is no complete list of every item name.

--- Latest Update (v1.7) was built for Minecraft Version 1.21.
+-- The Latest Update (v1.7.1) was built for Minecraft Version 1.21.

 -- CIT RESEWN (https://modrinth.com/mod/cit-resewn) is required for the pack to function.